 This process deletes all the locally saved games, texture packs and customized settings.
 If you want to keep your progress, you can follow this guide.

-Launch the game after the installation completes.
+Launch the game after the installation is completed.
 The Minecraft keeps freezing issue should be gone now.

 Hopefully you will find this post helpful.
 Any questions or suggestions would be appreciated.
 Feel free to leave them in the comment section below and we’ll get back to you ASAP.